shannongross/shannongross.github.io/_posts/graphical-analysis.md

 When should you use a box and whisker plot?
 It's best when you are comparing multiple distributions to one another.
 If you only have one data set, it is probably better to just quote the summary statistics in tabular or numeric form, rather than making a box plot.
 On the other hand, when you have several distributions to look at box plots can help compare the structures underlying the different data sets.

+- give you a useful summary of the center (median), variation (IQR), skew (quartiles), and the presence or absence of outliers (beyond the whiskers)
+- note that there are some stylistic differences in how to present the whiskers
+- what makes boxplots useful for a single dataset make them even more useful for comparing multiple datasets
+- can help you see how much the summary statistics vary between groups of data
+- can help test assumptions of normality
+- concise, lots of information in small display

 ## 6. Logarithmic Plots
 Rather than graphing raw data, a popular method is to plot the logarithm of the data.
 This is most useful with data sets that span multiple orders of magnitude.